PatrykLes/component-importer/docs/library.md

 }
 ```

-You could then use this output to, for example, generate a documentation site.
+You can then use this output to, for example, generate a documentation site.

 ## Generating Code Components

 The `compile` function can be used to analyze a TypeScript project and generate Framer code components.

-This example shows you can to implement a very program that generates Framer X code components for the `baseui` design system.
+This example shows you how to implement a very simple program that generates Framer X code components for the `baseui` design system.

 ```ts
 import { compile } from "@framerjs/component-importer"